giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/README.md

 Check the section ["Examples"](#examples) above.

-If you happen to modify any of the Javascript Handler and Native Interfaces names in the template, you must also change the "Accesses global variables" permissions on the Template Editor.
+If you happen to modify any of the Javascript Handler and native Interfaces names in the template, you must also change the "Accesses global variables" permissions on the Template Editor.

 ## Author(s)
 [Giovani Ortolani Barbosa](https://www.linkedin.com/in/giovani-ortolani-barbosa/)